-Directors must ensure that they do not carry on an activity that would place them in a situation of conflict of interest with the company.
-In particular, no director should seek to hold an interest or invest in another entity, whether this be a customer, supplier or competitor of the company, if that interest or investment might influence their actions in their role as a director.
+Directors or censors must ensure that they do not carry on an activity that would place them in a situation of conflict of interest with the company.
+In particular, no director nor censor should seek to hold an interest or invest in another entity, whether this be a customer, supplier or competitor of the company, if that interest or investment might influence their actions in their role as a director or censor.

-Directors undertake to inform the Chairman of the Board of Directors of any actual or potential conflict of interest between their duty to the company and their private interests and/or other duties, and in the case of voting directors not to deliberate or vote on any matter that directly or indirectly concerns them.
+Directors or censors undertake to inform the Chairman of the Board of Directors of any actual or potential conflict of interest between their duty to the company and their private interests and/or other duties, and in the case of voting directors not to deliberate or vote on any matter that directly or indirectly concerns them.

-If the situation requires, the director concerned may be required not to attend Board meetings during such deliberations, not to take part in any vote on a resolution, and not to have access to documents and information brought to the attention of the other directors and concerning the subject in question.
+If the situation requires, the director or the censor concerned may be required not to attend Board meetings during such deliberations, not to take part in any vote on a resolution, and not to have access to documents and information brought to the attention of the other directors and censors and concerning the subject in question.

-The Chairman of the Board may at any time ask directors to confirm in writing that they are not in a conflict of interest situation.
+The Chairman of the Board may at any time ask directors and censors to confirm in writing that they are not in a conflict of interest situation.

-6. Information concerning directors
+6. Information concerning directors and censors

-The Chairman of the Board may at any time ask any director to provide an attestation, declaration or any other relevant information, in particular on the following points: their family ties with other directors; service contracts binding them to the company or to any of its subsidiaries under which they are entitled to benefits; their curriculum vitae; their management expertise and experience; positions and offices they hold or have held in other listed or unlisted entities and on the committees of such entities, in France or abroad; the number of the company's shares they own; their situation with regard to the Afep-Medef Code director independence criteria; a detailed account of any restriction accepted by them concerning the sale, within a certain period of time, of their shareholding in the company.
+The Chairman of the Board may at any time ask any director or censor to provide an attestation, declaration or any other relevant information, in particular on the following points: their family ties with other directors or censors; service contracts binding them to the company or to any of its subsidiaries under which they are entitled to benefits; their curriculum vitae; their management expertise and experience; positions and offices they hold or have held in other listed or unlisted entities and on the committees of such entities, in France or abroad; the number of the company's shares they own; their situation with regard to the Afep-Medef Code director independence criteria; a detailed account of any restriction accepted by them concerning the sale, within a certain period of time, of their shareholding in the company.

-Directors undertake to inform the Chairman of the Board of any convictions for fraud, of any incrimination, preventive measure or official public sanction issued against them in the past five years, and of any bankruptcy, compulsory administration or liquidation proceedings with which they have been associated in the last five years.
-The Chairman of the Board may ask directors at any time to confirm in writing that they are not affected by any of these situations.
+Directors and censors undertake to inform the Chairman of the Board of any convictions for fraud, of any incrimination, preventive measure or official public sanction issued against them in the past five years, and of any bankruptcy, compulsory administration or liquidation proceedings with which they have been associated in the last five years.
+The Chairman of the Board may ask directors and censors at any time to confirm in writing that they are not affected by any of these situations.